Pratik2895/IPL-2025--DATA-Engineering-/README.md

-# 📊 IPL 2025 Analytics – End-to-End Data Engineering Project
+# 📊 IPL 2025 Data Engineering Analytics
 Welcome to the **IPL 2025 Analytics** project!
 This is a complete **end-to-end data engineering and analytics pipeline**, powered by **Microsoft Fabric**, **BeautifulSoup**, and **Power BI**.
 The project fetches daily IPL 2025 match data from the web, processes and stores it in the Fabric Lakehouse, and presents it via insightful and interactive Power BI dashboards.
 <br></br>
 ![Home Page](https://github.com/KirandeepMarala/IPL-Analytics/blob/main/Images/ipl_home_page.png)